 Wages tend to be extremely low by expatriate standards, but it’s worth weighing up whether you should employ one person on what might be a vastly inflated salary to most Kenyans, or employ several on standard wages and thus assist more than one family.
 You’ll inevitably find yourself involved in school fees, loans and family affairs of your staff, but most people are happy to do this in exchange for good work and loyalty.

-The minimum wages, as set out by law, are so low that most people pay more, but ask around to see what other people pay staff and on what terms, first.
+The minimum wages, as set out by law, are so low (currently around $140 a month) that most people pay more, but ask around to see what other people pay staff and on what terms, first.
 It’s also advisable to take somebody on a daily basis for a couple of months before taking them on full-time and thus committing yourself to the labour laws.

 Honesty is a tricky one – it’s just not worth leaving large amounts of cash lying around, considering that it might pay an employee’s six children’s school fees for year, or be equivalent to several months’ wages.
 However many expatriates build up trust with their employees, increasingly leaving their children in their care.
 Generally Kenyans adore children and are kind and loving towards them, if a little inclined to give children their own way all the time.
 However, the local papers have as many cases of child abuse as anyplace, so nobody should hide his head in the sand about such issues.